- Some users reported that their keyboard becomes unresponsive in Google Chrome, which can be very annoying.

 After Chrome resets your settings to default, it will restart itself.
 Once the browser restarts, check if the issue is still there.

-- When System Configuration window opens, go to Services tab.
+- When the System Configuration window opens, go to the Services tab.
 Check Hide all Microsoft services and click Disable all button.

 - Go to the Startup tab and click Open Task Manager.

 - When Task Manager opens, right-click the first item on the list and choose Disable.
 Repeat this step for all startup items.